 - People are prone to procrastinate for various reasons and so there is a significant gap between people’s intentions and actual behaviour.
 Help people identify factors that prevent them from taking action and encourage them to create a plan to successfully complete the desired behaviour.

 Are Behavioural Change Frameworks Too Simplistic?

-The frameworks for behavioural change outlined above are useful heuristics that can help us develop strategies for nudging people towards ideal actions.
+- The frameworks for behavioural change above are useful heuristics that can help us develop strategies for nudging people towards ideal actions.
 However, there is a danger that people apply heuristics in a prescriptive way without sufficiently understanding the underlying context of a problem.
 Heuristics are most useful in stable environments where the relationship between independent variables is not changing and where the variables themselves are relatively constant.

-When independent variables are fundamentally different or the environment is dynamic so that the relationships change over time heuristics can result in erroneous conclusions.
-In a 2007 study (PDF) researchers examined the “duration” heuristic which is the tendency to evaluate services based upon their duration rather than their content.
+- When independent variables are fundamentally different or the environment is dynamic so that the relationships change over time heuristics can result in erroneous conclusions.
+In a 2007 study (PDF) researchers examined the “duration” heuristic which is the tendency to evaluate services upon their duration rather than their content.
 This simplifies the evaluation process and appears to be widely used by people to assess various services.

-The heuristic is less appropriate for services which work towards a specific goal.
+- The heuristic is less appropriate for services which work towards a specific goal.
 The researchers conducted an experiment with locksmiths where you would expect the opposite to be true as people would want the lock to be opened sooner rather than later.
 However, because people sometimes misapply the heuristic they make sub-optimal evaluations and choices.
-Indeed, the researchers found that participants often preferred locksmiths that took longer to open locks than those that completed the task in less time.
+Indeed, the researchers found that participants often prefer locksmiths that took longer to open locks than those that completed the task in less time.

 Using A Behavioural Change Framework: